Part Time Work Options in Belgium for International Students

 The social security for a typical job is usually 13.07% of your gross pay.
 This is a generalized figure as there are a number of factors that reduce your tax obligations.

-Types of Part-Time Jobs
+Types of Part-Time Jobs in Belgium

 You can directly contact the employer to find part-time work options or apply through a temp agency.
 The temp agency helps you to find temporary work suitable for you.
 There are several kinds of work that students do in Belgium to meet their financial needs.
-Some of the popular job options for students are:
+Some of the popular job options in Belgium for international students are:

 • Babysitting: This job does not require any specific type of skill, all it needs is time.
 It is best suited for students.